TolikPylypchuk/Cineaste/README.md

 That's it, there are no special prerequisites.

 Run the `Publish-App` script to create a zipped app which you can then extract to anywhere.

-If you also want to build the docs locally, you need [Jekyll](https://jekyllrb.com).